Fifield Bavant: History

 Fifield Bavant was a separate civil parish for eight centuries.
-In 1885, it lost its southern area of some 283 acres to Bowerchalke, and in 1894 the parish was extinguished, when the remaining 870 acres of the northern part were annexed to Ebbesbourne Wake.
+In 1885, it lost its southern area of some 283 acres to Bowerchalke, and on 31 December 1894 the parish was extinguished, when the remaining 870 acres of the northern part were annexed to Ebbesbourne Wake.
 In 1923 the separate ecclesiastical parish also came to an end, when the benefice of St Martin's was united with that of St John the Baptist in Ebbesbourne.

 The parish registers, held in the Wiltshire and Swindon History Centre, record christenings from 1696 to 1991, marriages from 1699 to 1922, and burials from 1696 to 1913.

 A detailed parish history was published by the Wiltshire Victoria County History in 1987, as part of its Volume XIII: Chalke hundred.